-EP LW21-24 Rev A July 2020 Page A1-25 •
+EP LW21-24 Rev E December 2022 Page A1-25 EP LW21-24 Rev E Page A1-25

 Condition Number Condition Document Reference/Comment Schedule A (b) The lease holder must not undertake any underground mining operations that may cause subsidence except in accordance with an approved Extraction Plan.
 This application. (c) The lease holder must ensure that the approved Extraction Plan provides for the effective management of risks associated with any subsidence resulting from mining operations carried out under this lease.
-Technical Report 4 and Appendices A to F. under this lease. (d) The lease holder must notify the Secretary within 48 hours of any: (i) incident caused by subsidence which has a potential to expose any person to health and safety risks; (ii) significant deviation from the predicted nature, magnitude, distribution, timing and duration of subsidence effects, and of the potential impacts and consequences of those deviations on built features and the health and safety of any person; or (iii) significant failure or malfunction of a monitoring device or risk control measure set out in the approved Extraction Plan addressing: A. built features; B. public safety; or Section 4.2.
+Technical Report 4 and Appendices A to F. (d) The lease holder must notify the Secretary within 48 hours of any: Section 4.2. (i) incident caused by subsidence which has a potential to expose any person to health and safety risks; significant deviation from the predicted nature, magnitude, distribution, timing and duration of subsidence effects, and of the potential impacts and consequences of those deviations on built features and the health and safety of any person; or (iii) significant failure or malfunction of a monitoring device or risk control measure set out in the approved Extraction Plan addressing: A. built features; B. public safety; or C. subsidence monitoring.